Spartanburg Spartans: 1908 to 1912: Carolina Association

 Spartanburg left the South Carolina League to join a new league in 1908.
 With the Spartanburg Spartans as a charter member, the Carolina Association began play as a six–team Class D level league in the 1908 season.
 The Anderson Electricians and Greenville Spinners franchises moved with Spartanburg to the new league.
-The Charlotte Hornets of Charlotte, North Carolina, Greensboro Champs of Greenville, South Carolina and Winston-Salem Twins of Winston-Salem, North Carolina teams joined with the three others beginning league play.
+The Charlotte Hornets of Charlotte, North Carolina, Greensboro Champs of Greensboro, North Carolina and Winston-Salem Twins of Winston-Salem, North Carolina teams joined with the three others beginning league play.
 The same six franchises played for the five-season duration of the league.

 On May 9, 1908, Spartanburg turned a triple play against the Greensboro Champs.